Essenceia/essenceia.github.io/content/projects/dev_board.md

 ### Mounting connector to PCB

-The connector should be mounted with the slot facing down towards the MCU as shown bellow.
+The connector should be mounted with the slot facing up, away from the MCU as shown bellow.

 {{< figure
     src="images/dev_board/j-link_pcb.svg"